Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 If the numbers make sense for your business and you can meet the requirements, you will see more sales.
 Period.

-It makes even more sense for certain types of products.
+The Amazon SFP Program makes even more sense for certain types of products.

 For instance, if you have perishable goods that need to ship right away anyways, it makes sense to get the Prime badge and do Seller Fulfilled Prime.